Bradley LeCroy

-Bradley LeCroy (born 1979) is an American baseball coach who currently coaches the VCU Rams baseball program.
-Prior to VCU, he served as a long-time assistant coach at Clemson University as well as an assistant coach at the University of Tennessee and Western Carolina University.
+Bradley LeCroy (born January 13, 1979) is an American baseball coach who currently coaches the Liberty Flames baseball program.
+Prior to Liberty, he served as the head coach for Virginia Commonwealth University for two seasons and was a long-time assistant coach at Clemson University as well as an assistant coach at the University of Tennessee and Western Carolina University.

 Career

 LeCroy played college baseball with Clemson as a shortstop from 1997 through 2000, and was part of the 2000 team that advanced to the College World Series.
 After graduating from Clemson, LeCroy served as an assistant coach at Anderson University.
 LeCroy subsequently returned to Clemson to serve as a volunteer assistant coach from 2003 until 2005, before serving as an assistant at Western Carolina and then Tennessee through 2010.
 Ahead of the 2011 NCAA Division I baseball season, LeCroy returned to Clemson as an assistant coach where he served part of the staff through 2022.

 On August 4, 2022, LeCroy was announced as the head coach for VCU's baseball team to replace the outgoing Shawn Stiffler.
+During the first season of LeCroy managing the team, the Rams finished 11–13, finishing ninth in the Atlantic 10 and missing out on playing in the 2023 Atlantic 10 Conference baseball tournament.
+During his second season, the team significantly improved, finishing second in the Atlantic 10, and winning the 2024 Atlantic 10 Conference baseball tournament.

+On July 15, 2024, LeCroy was announced as the eighth head coach for Liberty University.
+Replacing outgoing coach Scott Jackson who abruptly resigned.